 Impressively, power lines were restored in some areas in less than 1 day after the storm... and other areas, power was restored (sporadically) within 3+ days; As well as phone lines, cable TV, and internet.

-The chances of a DIRECT land hit from a hurricane (like the Florida Keys and Puerto Rico are still struggling with) is highly unlikely as once a hurricane passes over Puerto Rico (our neighbor just 85+ miles from us), the sizmic catagory drops significantly, and the jet streams and atmoperic pressures pull the hurricane to the North or the South of the East Coast, depending on the angle the hurricane was going after sweepoing over Puerto Rico.
+The chances of a DIRECT land hit from a hurricane, like the Florida Keys and Puerto Rico, who unfortunately are still challenged with full recovery; is highly unlikely as once a hurricane passes over Puerto Rico and our neighbor just 85+ miles from us, the sizmic catagory drops significantly, and the jet streams and atmoperic pressures pull the hurricane to the North or the South of the East Coast, depending on the angle the hurricane was going after sweepoing over Puerto Rico.

 Here's some scientific reasoning: by Elvin Calcaño Ortiz, Atmospheric Scientist: